How to Render an Interactive Human Design Chart with SVG and JavaScript

 Step 1: Inline the SVG

-You cannot style SVG elements with JavaScript if the SVG is loaded via an <img src="chart.svg"> tag that treats the file as an opaque image with no accessible DOM.
-The SVG must be inlined directly in your HTML so document.querySelector can reach individual elements.
+You cannot color SVG elements with JavaScript if the SVG is loaded as a plain <img src="chart.svg"> tag.
+That treats the file as an opaque image the browser will not let you touch.
+The SVG has to live directly inside your HTML so the JavaScript and the SVG shapes share the same page.

 <!DOCTYPE html>